 Online proofreading companies often make a distinction between proofreading and editing.
 Proofreading often refers to editing work closer to the final stage of publication, while editing refers to work on manuscripts that require more substantial work.

-In most cases, proofreading services may be marginally cheaper than editing services.
+In most cases, the cost of proofreading services may be marginally cheaper than editing services.

 Final thoughts on manuscript editing